 - Feeling of mass or fullness in the lower right abdomen

 Children and teens with Crohn's disease have periods of severe symptoms followed by periods of no symptoms.
 The period with no symptoms is called remission, and it can last for weeks or years.
-There is no way to know when a remission will occur or when symptoms will return.
+Anti-inflammatory medications or dietary changes may lead to remission, but there is no way to know when a remission will occur or when symptoms will return.

 Other symptoms can develop, depending on complications related to the disease.
 For instance, a person with a fistula -- abnormal passageway -- in the rectal area may have pain and discharge around the rectum.
 Other complications from Crohn’s disease include: